Fleet of Worlds

 Fleet of Worlds is a science fiction novel by American writers Larry Niven and Edward M. Lerner, part of Niven's Known Space series.

-The Fleet of Worlds (sub)series, consisting of this book and its four sequels, is named for its opening book.
+Fleet of Worlds can also refer to the series consisting of this book and its four sequels.

 Novel

 The novel, co-written by Niven and Edward M. Lerner, was released in 2007 and nominated for a Prometheus Award.
 It is set shortly after the events of the short story "At the Core".
 The novel concerns the liberation of New Terra from the Concordance of the Pierson's Puppeteers.
 It also introduces a new intelligent species to Known Space, the Gw'oth.

 Series

-The Fleet of World series consists of five books by the same authors:
+The Fleet of Worlds series consists of five books by the same authors: